floroz/auction-go/docs/PLAN.md

 ## Initial State: Milestone 1 (The Foundation)
 Please provide:
 1. A recommended project folder structure (Go-standard).
-2. A `docker-compose.yml` including Postgres, RabbitMQ, and Redis.
+2. A `docker compose.yml` including Postgres, RabbitMQ, and Redis.
 3. The first 'goose' migration files for `items` and `bids` tables.
 4. A simple 'Hello World' Go server setup that connects to these services and verifies connectivity.